Astropy Affiliated Packages

 If you are considering creating a new astronomy package and would like it to be an Astropy affiliated package, you can use the OpenAstronomy packaging guide to make it much easier to meet these standards.
 It reflects up-to-date Python packaging techniques to generate documentation like that used in the astropy package, a ready-to-use testing framework, and a variety of tools that streamline tasks like user configuration, caching downloaded files, or linking C-compiled extensions.
 More details on this template are available in the usage instructions for the template.

-We recommend that you join the astropy-affiliated-maintainers mailing list to be kept informed of updates to the package template, as well as to have any dicussions related to setting up affiliated packages.
+We recommend that you join the astropy-affiliated-maintainers mailing list to be kept informed of any dicussions related to affiliated packages.